craigduncanlab/HPC/Nimbus.md

 # Nimbus Supercomputer portal

-The Nimbus dashboard is accessed through the main Nimbus login page
+The Nimbus dashboard is accessed through the main Nimbus login page.
+It is an example of the 'OpenStack' HPC administration system.
+Once you are familiar with this, working with Nimbus instances in the future will be easier.

 [Nimbus Login](https://nimbus.pawsey.org.au)